There are many cities on the Heritage List that once belonged to the Hanseatic League. Here are two more.

 “The medieval towns of Wismar and Stralsund, on the Baltic coast of northern Germany, were major trading centres of the Hanseatic League in the 14th and 15th centuries.
 In the 17th and 18th centuries they became Swedish administrative and defensive centres for the German territories.
 They contributed to the development of the characteristic building types and techniques of Brick Gothic in the Baltic region, as exemplified in several important brick cathedrals, the Town Hall of Stralsund, and the series of houses for residential, commercial and crafts use, representing its evolution over several centuries.”

-Honestly, Wismar was not visited in 1990, but Stralsund was.
+Honestly, I did not visit Wismar, only Stralsund in 1990.
 At that time and hour, in the early hours of one grey autumn morning less than a year after the fall of the Berlin wall, this part of Germany was drab.
 Indeed, it was all too clear that Stralsund’s reputation was earned long ago.
 And would maybe become apparent in due time.
 Perhaps I should return?